ekenigs/typedec/docs/tInstance.md

     }
 }

-new TestClass(null); // TypeError: must be an instance of Foo
+new TestClass(null); // TypeError: 0 must be an instance of Foo

 const t: TestClass = new TestClass(new Foo());

-t.foo = 100; // // must be an instance of Foo
+t.foo = 100; // TypeError: foo must be an instance of Foo

 t.foo = new Foo();
 ```